kegouro/BeamLabStudio/README.md

 Perfect for cluster jobs and batch processing.

 ### 5. Numerically Reproducible
 The Windows and Linux versions produce **bit-identical** output (IEEE 754).
-This was achieved by rewriting the entire post-processing pipeline in pure C++.
+This was achieved by rewriting the entire post-processing pipeline in pure C++20.

 ### 6. Rich Export Formats
 - 3D: .obj (full meshes + preview decimated versions)